filisko/php-fastcgi-client/README.md

 Additionally, the implementation leverages modern tools like Guzzle Promises for asynchronous processing and standardised PSR-7 responses for seamless integration with your existing knowledge.

-The detailed comments of the code transform what could be cryptic, hard-to-maintain low-level protocol implementation code into something understandable and maintainable.
-The quality of the documentation is outstanding, and it will be greatly appreciated by any developer who wants to make any improvements.
+The detailed comments in the code transform what could be crypt hard-to-maintain low-level protocol implementation code into something understandable and maintainable.
+The extensive protocol explanations serve as an educational resource for developers interested in learning how the FastCGI protocol works.
+The quality of the documentation is outstanding, and it will be greatly appreciated by any developer who wants to make improvements or gain deeper insights into FastCGI's inner workings.

 ## Installation